- Mechanism

 Overview

 Hexarelin is a highly potent, synthetic growth hormone-releasing peptide (GHRP) that functions as a ghrelin receptor agonist to stimulate the secretion of endogenous growth hormone.
-This hexapeptide is structurally similar to GHRP-6 but is recognized for inducing a more robust release of growth hormone without significantly elevating cortisol or prolactin levels.
+This hexapeptide induces a robust release of growth hormone without significantly elevating cortisol or prolactin levels.
 Researchers are actively investigating the Hexarelin peptide for its profound cardioprotective properties, potential to mitigate ischemic injuries, and ability to modulate cellular apoptosis.
 Understanding Hexarelin benefits is crucial for advancing therapeutic strategies targeting cardiovascular disease, metabolic disorders, and tissue regeneration.

 Potential Benefits

-• Atherosclerosis Reduction: The peptide has been shown to attenuate atherosclerosis by inhibiting macrophage uptake of oxidized LDL through the LOX-1-NF-κB signaling pathway Cheng XL et al., 2019.
+- Atherosclerosis Reduction: The peptide attenuates atherosclerosis by inhibiting macrophage uptake of oxidized LDL through the LOX-1-NF-κB signaling pathway Cheng XL et al., 2019.

-• Neuroprotection: Hexarelin modulates MAPK and PI3K/Akt pathways to protect neuronal cells from oxidative stress and hydrogen peroxide-induced apoptotic toxicity Meanti R et al., 2021.
+- Neuroprotection: Hexarelin modulates MAPK and PI3K/Akt pathways to protect neuronal cells from oxidative stress and apoptotic toxicity Meanti R et al., 2021.

-• Lung Inflammation and Fibrosis Reduction: In models of acute lung injury, the peptide successfully modulates lung mechanics, reduces inflammation, and prevents fibrotic tissue remodeling Zambelli V et al., 2021.
+- Lung Inflammation Reduction: In models of acute lung injury, the peptide successfully modulates lung mechanics, reduces inflammation, and prevents fibrotic tissue remodeling Zambelli V et al., 2021.

 Where to Buy Hexarelin